nh2/haskell-ordnub/README.md

 * `PACKAGES_USING_NUB.txt` contains all packages which use `nub` (made with a quick grep).
 It's not the most accurate since some packages define their own `nub`, but that's a minority.

+**This thing here is not a library.** It is a benchmark suite.
+[View results here](http://htmlpreview.github.io/?https://github.com/nh2/haskell-ordnub/blob/master/report.html).

 Don't use nub
 -------------